 Since the late 1970s, the Dvur Kralove Zoo has been one of the most important breeders of African ungulates in the world.
 For example, the zoo is the only animal park where the northern white rhino has ever bred in captivity (four calves).
-Apart from its breeding activities, the zoo also supports in situ projects aimed at returning animals to their natural habitats and projects helping animals to protect and conserve animals in the wild.
+Apart from its breeding activities, the zoo also supports in site projects aimed at returning animals to their natural habitats and projects helping to protect and conserve animals in the wild.

 The zoo financially supports projects aimed at saving and monitoring wild animals, at present especially black rhino, Western Derby eland and okapi.